SecureCodeWarrior/sensei-blog-examples/pojoexamples/src/main/java/immutability/readme.md

 ```
 Name: Immutability: use final classes to prevent extension
-Description: Make the classes final to prevent people extending as mutable
+Description: Make the classes final to prevent extension with a mutable subclass
 Level: Warning
 ```